quakelive-server-standards/quakelive-server-standards/configs/standard/base/README.md

 `set g_voteLimit "10"` - Limit users to X votes per map.

 A player who just does not stop to vote can be annoying.
 But a server which prevents players from voting enough is also annoying.
 A good value should not be to small and not be too big.

+##### ZeroMQ Stats

+`set zmq_stats_enable "1"` - Enable ZeroMQ stats
+`set zmq_stats_password "quakeliveserverstandards"` - ZeroMQ stats password.

+Website like QLStats are vital for the Quake Live scene.
+Every server therefor should have sending stats enabled to help to evolve the community.

 ### minqlx plugins